 We’ll assume you check your bags or several bags a few times a year, like many travelers do, especially when you’re carrying liquids or other non-carry-on objects.
 Let’s assume 7 checked bags over the course of a year, whether for you or others, valued at $25 a bag.

 This benefit is honestly hit or miss — not because it isn’t valuable, but rather because it doesn’t occur as often as it should.

-In theory, as a Platinum member, your bag will be tagged with an orange priority tag and be amongst the first bags delivered to the baggage carousel.
+In theory, as a Platinum member, your bag will be tagged with an orange priority tag and be among the first bags delivered to the baggage carousel.

-Keep in mind that Executive Platinum, Platinum Pro, and Platinum members, along with other Oneworld elite status members, also receive this priority, so you may be waiting a while for your bag even with this benefit.
+Keep in mind that Executive Platinum, Platinum Pro, and Platinum members, along with other Oneworld elite status members, also receive this priority.
+You may be waiting a while for your bag even with this benefit.

-This benefit is marginal of value since American isn’t great about delivering priority tagged bags ahead of other non-tagged bags.
+This benefit is of marginal value since American isn’t great about delivering priority tagged bags ahead of other non-tagged bags.
 Since it’s very hit or miss, don’t place a ton of value here.
-As this benefit isn’t really something that’s consistent, it’s estimated at a $25 value.
+As this benefit isn’t consistent, it’s estimated at a $25 value.

 As a Platinum status member, you’re allowed to fly standby for any flight on the same day and the same routing as your current flight.
-So, if you are booked on a DCA-DFW flight, you must stick with the exact same routing for any other flight you wish to fly standby for.
-Further, you need to use the exact same starting and ending airport, so, in this example, you couldn’t fly out of another airport in D.C.
+So, if you’re booked on a DCA-DFW flight, you must stick with the exact same routing for any other flight you wish to fly standby for.
+Further, you need to use the exact same starting and ending airport.
+In this example, you couldn’t fly out of another airport in D.C.

 Platinum status members, like most other scenarios listed, come fourth in priority order.
 On the flight’s PALL list, which is the list you see at the gate displaying standbys and upgrades, you’re listed as an RV4.
 RV4 stands for Revenue Voluntary 4.
 Other statuses are listed as: